tommywu23/GTRecordService/README.md

 ## 2. Stop Command

-client request stop group of SM(Streaming Media)
+client request stop record of a group of SM(Streaming Media)

 DELETE /Recording